 The campaign is supported locally by A.B.A.T.E. of Illinois, Inc. (A Brotherhood Aimed Toward Education).
 A.B.A.T.E. continually promotes motorcycle safety, education, and awareness in high school drivers’ education programs and to the general public in our community, presenting motorcycle awareness programs to over 120,000 participants in Illinois over the past six years.

 Because vehicle drivers control a much larger machine, it is imperative that they keep close watch for motorcyclists who may be riding nearby.
 Drivers may follow these tips to prevent a fatal crash with a motorcycle:

-In 2016, there were 5,286 motorcyclists killed in traffic crashes, a 5-percent increase from 2015 (5,029).
-Those deaths accounted for 14 percent of the total highway fatalities that year.
+In 2019, there were 5,014 motorcyclists killed in traffic crashes, a decrease from 2018 (5,038).
+Those deaths accounted for 14% of the total highway fatalities that year.
+Even the smallest momentary lapse in a vehicle driver’s awareness can result in the death of an unseen motorcyclist.
 Safe riding practices and cooperation from all road users will help reduce the number of fatalities and injuries on our nation’s highways.

 Always remember to Share the Road with motorcyclists and vehicle drivers alike.
 For more information on motorcycle safety, visit www.nhsta.gov.